Our children's plastic lives in lunches

 Aunty Ayo School doesn't offer hot meals, so the children bring food from home.
 Yam and beans, jollof rice with tomato stew, bun with fried egg, and instant noodles.
 Lunch boxes are mostly plastic containers and styrofoam boxes.

 As we entered the school there was a heap of uncollected trash full of polyethylene terephthalate (PET) bottles, nylon sachets and styrofoam.
-I ask one of the students how she feels about plastic, and she shrugs: "Wetin concern me" -- meaning: "It's doesn't worry me."
+I ask one of the students how she feels about plastic, and she shrugs: "Wetin concern me" -- meaning: "It doesn't worry me."

 Plastic is convenient for her since she doesn't have to carry a lunchbox home.
 A truck will come and take it to the dumpsite.